Graciekan21/arts/TESTING.md

 Lighthouse testing was conducted, and the performance was found to be poor.
 This is not surprising given the large number of images, but performance could be improved in the future by compressing images before uploading them.
 Unfortunately, I wasn't able to implement this feature in this iteration.

+Lighthouse reported some errors that I was unable to fix, but the app is functioning as expected.

 Mobile

 ![Lighthouse Mobile Score](/readme/testing/lighthouse_mobile.png)